CLASTER: Clustering with Reinforcement Learning for Zero-Shot Action Recognition: Introduction

 \section{Introduction}

 Research on action recognition in videos has made rapid progress in the last years, with models becoming more accurate and even some datasets becoming saturated.
-Much of this progress has hinged on large scale training sets.
-However, it is not practical to collect thousands of video samples every time we want a network to recognize a new class.
-This idea has led to research in the zero-shot learning (ZSL) domain, where training occurs in a set of seen classes, and testing occurs in a set of unseen classes.
-In particular, in the case of video ZSL, class labels are typically ``enriched" with semantic embeddings, which are sometimes manually annotated and other times inferred automatically.
-These semantic embeddings map the seen training classes to new unseen classes.
-In the typical prediction pipeline, at test time a seen class is predicted, and its semantic embedding is used to search for a nearest neighbor in the space of the semantic embeddings of unseen classes.
-The predicted class will be the class corresponding to the nearest neighbor.
-While ZSL is potentially a very useful technology, it also presents challenges.
+Much of this progress has depended on large scale training sets.
+However, it is often not practical to collect thousands of video samples for a new class.
+This idea has led to research in the Zero-Shot learning (ZSL) domain, where training occurs in a set of seen classes, and testing occurs in a set of unseen classes.
+In particular, in the case of video ZSL, each class label is typically enriched with semantic embeddings.
+These embeddings are sometimes manually annotated, by providing attributes of the class, and other times computed automatically using language models of the class name or class description.
+At test time the semantic embedding of the predicted seen class is used to search for a nearest neighbor in the space of semantic embeddings of unseen classes. \\

+While ZSL is potentially a very useful technology, this standard pipeline poses a fundamental representation challenge.

-Neural networks have proven extraordinarily powerful at learning complex discrimination functions of classes with many modes.
+Neural networks have proven extraordinarily powerful at learning complex discriminative functions of classes with many modes.
 In other words, instances of the same class can be very different and still be projected by the neural network to the same category.
-While this works well in supervised training, it can be a problem in zero-shot recognition, where the highly specialized discrimination function might not transfer well to instances of unseen categories.
-In this work, we build a representation based on three main ideas.
+While this works well in supervised training, it can be a problem in Zero-Shot recognition, where the highly specialized discriminative function might not transfer well to instances of unseen classes.
+In this work, we adress this representation problem using three main ideas.

 First, we turn to clustering, and use the centroids of the clusters to represent a video.
-We postulate that centroids are more robust to outliers.
-The initial clustering considers all training instances at once instead of optimizing the classification of single instances.
-Second, our representation is a combination of a visual and a semantic representation, both during clustering and when representing each instance, this allows better transfer to unseen classes.
+We argue that centroids are more robust to outliers, and thus help regularize the representation, avoiding overfitting to the space of seen classes.
+Figure~\ref{fig:seen_vs_unseen} shows that the gap between training and validation accuracy is smaller when using clustering in seen classes (left).
+As a result, the learned representation is more general, which significantly improves accuracy in unseen classes (right).